A PAC-Bayesian Link Between Generalisation and Flat Minima: Preliminaries

-\paragraph{Background on Poincaré and log-Sobolev inequalities.} In this work, we exploit Poincaré and log-Sobolev inequalities in the PAC-Bayes framework.
-We first recall the definition of Poincaré and log-Sobolev inequalities.
-To do so, for a fixed distribution $\Q$, we define the \emph{Sobolev space of order $1$} on $\mathbb{R}^d$ as follows:
+{}\textbf{Background on Poincaré and log-Sobolev inequalities.} In this work, we exploit Poincaré and log-Sobolev inequalities in the PAC-Bayes framework.
+We first recall their definitions: for a fixed distribution $\Q\in\Mcal(\H)$, we define the \emph{Sobolev space of order $1$} on $\R^d$ as follows: